Gias-uddin-vuiya/search/README.md

-# 📝 "🔍 Search: Google Frontend Clone".
+# 🔍 Search: Google Frontend Clone.
 Implement a basic search feature for a front-end web page using HTML, CSS, and JavaScript.
 The goal is to allow users to enter a search query and be redirected to a relevant search engine results page.

 ![Built with HTML](https://img.shields.io/badge/Built%20with-HTML-red)